ik5/runtimeutils/README.md

   - GetCallerInfo - Parse caller stack.
   - GetCallerFunctionName - Return the caller of that function with it's stack information.
+  - GetCallerStack - Provides A list of the entire execution stack, with possibilities to skip callers and limit the amount of results.

 ## License